imtiazShakil/TheGoodDebt/README.md

 # TheGoodDebt

 A good loan is a free loan that is given to those in need for a specific period of time.
-At the end of that period, the principal amount of the loan (asl al-qardah) must be repaid.
+At the end of that period, the principal amount of the loan must be repaid.